iSOLveIT/protege_owl/_sources/index.rst.txt

 appropriate place to save the Zip archive file on the machine where you have Protégé.
 Do the standard things you would do to unzip the file and load it into Protégé.
-Note that when you unzip the file it will create a directory as well, so the file won’t be directly under whatever directory you save it to.
+Note that when you unzip the file it will create a directory as well, so the file won't be directly under whatever directory you save it to.
 Instead, there will be a directory titled something like pizza-with-data-ontologies-owl-REVISION-2 that the OWL file will be in.